Garbaz/datafirst_proglang/README.md

 map(_) sum
 ```

-Analogously, we might want to instead take a data function and apply it directly:
+Analogously, we might want to instead take a data function and apply it:

 ```
 [1,2,3] |